-Parcel Economics Inc. ("Parcel") has been retained by Sorbara / Tribute Brubacher Holdings Inc., which own lands known as 6586 Beatty Line North and hereafter referred to as the subject lands.
-The subject lands are approximately 43.2 hectares in size, of which 29 hectares are developable and 14.2 hectares are part of the natural heritage system ("NHS") and are therefore not developable.
+Parcel Economics Inc. ("Parcel") has been retained by Tribute (Fergus Oaks) Limited ("Tribute"), which own lands known as 6704 Beatty Line N, 6684-6688 Beatty Line N and 7692 Sideroad 15, hereafter referred to as "Fergus Oaks".
+The Fergus Oaks lands, along with lands owned by others at 7715 Side Road 15 and 6586 Beatty Line are hereafter referred to as the subject lands.
 As shown in Figure 1.1, the subject lands are adjacent to the Primary Urban Centre of Fergus, in the Township of Centre Wellington (the "Township", or "Centre Wellington").
 The purpose of our retainer has been to prepare a Community Area Land Needs Assessment ("LNA") that identifies the amount of land required in Wellington County and Centre Wellington to accommodate growth to 2051, based on the Fall 2024 Ontario Population Projections prepared by the Ontario Ministry of Finance.

-Figure 1.1 Location of 6586 Beatty Line North
+Figure 1.1 Location of Subject Lands (Fergus Oaks)